dyollb/segmantic/README.md

 cd /your/working/directory
 python -m venv .venv
 ```
-Activate it using e.g. `source .venv/bin/activate` on Linux/Mac and `.venv/bin/activate.bat` on Windows.
+Activate it using e.g. `source .venv/bin/activate` on Linux/Mac and `.venv\Scripts\activate.bat` on Windows.

 Then, to install this repo: